christopherchiles1/final-project/README.md

 ### Phase 2: Flux Architecture and Project CRUD (2.5 days)

-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Project store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Projects `Index`, `IndexItem` and `Form`.
-I will also create React views for the navbar and footer of the website.
-At the end of Phase 2, Projects can be created, read, edited and destroyed from the project dashboard.
+Phase 2 is focused on setting up Flux and React routing for the static page.
+I will start by developing the Flux architecture for Projects, including the Flux Dispatcher and Project Actions, Constants, ApiUtil methods, and Store.
+Then I will create React views for the ProjectsIndex, ProjectsIndexItem, and ProjectsForm.
+At the end of Phase 2, Projects can be created, viewed, edited and destroyed from the Dashboard.

 [Details][phase-two]

 ### Phase 3: The Project Workspace and Tasks (1.5 days)

 Phase 3 focuses on developing the project workspace.
 I will implement Tasks which can be added to a Project and given a planned, started, and completed status.
 I will implement React views for Tasks so that they can be created and manipulated from a projects workspace.
+I will also add a Sidebar which will switch out the panes displayed.
+Finally, I will add a SearchForm and SearchIndex component for searching a projects tasks.

 [Details][phase-three]

-### Phase 4: Get Todos working and Polish up the project so far (1 day)
+### Phase 4: Get Todos working and Polish up the project so far (1.5 days)

 In Phase 4, I will add todo items under each task so that a task can be broken up into parts.
 I will build the React views and everything required to be able to add todos to a task, and complete them.
 At this point, a lot of the functionality of the site should be functional (Adding projects, tasks, and todos, and completing them.)
 I will spend a little time working with the CSS for my React components, and clean up the user interface.

 [Details][phase-four]

-### Phase 5: Tags and Searching (1.5 days)
+### Phase 5: Tags and Searching (1 days)

 During Phase 5, I will implement tags that can be placed on tasks.
 I will also work on developing searching for tasks and tags, which will pull up a pane of tasks related to the search terms or to a tag.